-A step-by-step guide to fitting scotia beading, using Richard Burbidge mouldings and basic woodworking tools and techniques.
+An easy-to-follow guide to fitting scotia beading, using Richard Burbidge mouldings and simple tools and techniques.

 1. Choose your Richard Burbidge moulding

-Firstly you’ll need to decide the style you’re going for – we offer a wide range of scotia bead styles, from decorative to minimalist.
-Richard Burbidge mouldings are of the highest quality and can totally transform the look and character of a whole room.
-View our full range of flooring mouldings here.
+Firstly you’ll need to decide the style of floor moulding you’re going for.
+At Richard Burbidge we offer a wide range of scotia bead styles, from decorative to minimalist.
+Richard Burbidge mouldings are of the highest quality, so will perform the key function and also totally transform the look and character of a whole room for a professional-looking finish.

-Top tip: Select a scotia style and colour that matches the skirting board for a cohesive look.
-Measure the perimeter of your room to determine the total length of scotia required, then add another 10-20% for wastage.
+Top tip: Select a scotia style and colour that matches the skirting boards for a cohesive look.
+Wondering 'how much scotia beading do I need'?
+Measure the perimeter of your room to determine the total length of scotia required, then add another 10-20% as a precautionary measure for wastage.